Boeing boss apologises to families of those killed in 737 Max crashes

 Boeing 737 Max airplanes parked at Boeing Field in Seattle, Washington.
 Photograph: Gary He/File Photo/Reuters

-Boeing’s chief executive has apologised to the families of those killed in two separate accidents involving his company’s aeroplanes, as he testified in front of Congress for the first time since the crashes.
+Boeing’s chief executive has apologised to the families of those killed in two separate accidents involving his company’s aircraft, as he testified in front of Congress for the first time since the crashes.

 Speaking to the Senate commerce committee on the first of two days of Congressional testimony, Dennis Muilenburg said Boeing made errors which it was now fixing as it tries to get hundreds of grounded Max aircraft back in the air.